-The nationwide lockdown has had a profound effect on the public and businesses alike.
-Over the next few months, we’ll see a staggered reopening of the economy, with businesses emerging into a new normal.
+This third wave of lockdown restrictions has had a profound effect on the public and businesses alike.
+But from next week and across the next few months, we’ll see a staggered reopening of the economy, with businesses emerging into a new normal.

 This new climate won’t just impact your day-to-day operations, it will impact how you advertise.
 An advertising strategy that doesn’t take a tactful and sensitive approach may backfire.

 To help you respond appropriately to the circumstances, and improve your brand status, we’ve put together some advice on the two aspects of the advertising process: how to structure your messaging and how to get that messaging out to your target audience.

 It’d be silly to pretend that none of this has happened, particularly if you’ve had to close your doors for a period of time.
 Your message needs to find a creative, unique and brand-appropriate way to say to customers “We’ve been gone, now we’re back, here’s why you should visit”.

 Of course, it’s important to be sensitive when referring back to stricter restrictions, and speaking with the right tone will be paramount.
 Think twice before trying to sprinkle any comedy or levity into your message; the last year has come with a tragic human cost.
 Equally, overcooked sentimentality will make you sound mawkish and crass.

 Whatever form it takes, your messaging should let customers know just how happy you are to see them again.
 After all, they’re what keeps your business going, so a nice “Welcome back!
 We’ve missed you.” will help you make that connection.

 Be positive and optimistic; your reopening ads should give the unmistakable impression of a business that’s open again and planning to stay open for good.